New Mom Brain: Yes, It’s Real

 Feeling a bit spacey?
 More forgetful than usual?
-Scatterbrained?
-If you sense that your brain has changed during pregnancy or after baby, you’re right.
-Mommy brain is a real thing.
+If you sense that your brain has changed during pregnancy or after baby, you may be right.
+Mom brain is a real thing.
 And it’s not just lack of sleep.
-Whether you call it momnesia, pregnancy brain, or baby brain, science has confirmed its existence (1).
+Whether you call it momnesia, mommy brain, pregnancy brain, or baby brain, science has confirmed it's real (1).

-Mommy brain is a well-known term for the common cognitive changes that occur anytime during pregnancy or after birth.
-According to the American Psychological Association, between 50 and 80% of pregnant women report thinking problems during pregnancy and postpartum (2).
+Mom brain is a well-known term for the common cognitive changes that occur anytime during pregnancy or after birth.
+According to the American Psychological Association, between 50 and 80% of pregnant women report cognitive issues during pregnancy and postpartum (2).

 6 symptoms of mom brain: